 AUSTIN: Or pattern magic.
 Colloquially, pattern magic.
 The universe falls into such a way that, Hella, you feel a little bit stronger.
 You feel like your slashes will hit closer to home.
 However, Lem, you also, as you, you know, you strum your—not strum.
 What’s— What do you do with a bow?

 JACK: Uh…I guess bow?
 AUSTIN: Bow? your third or fourth note, you see, across the— through that hallway, into the bedroom, a man, kind of a human size, a little stocky, with tight leather armour.
 Not wearing one of those—not wearing one of those masks.
 He has a human face with, you can see he has an etching in his forehead.
-He draws and points a crossbow at you.
+He draws and points a crossbow at you.dw

 AUSTIN: A single-handed crossbow at you, and pulls the trigger.
 What do you do?